arturfelipe/django-deploy/README.md

 # Install

-To install the project an see it running locally, follow the steps below:
+To install the project and see it running locally, follow the steps below:

 * Clone the project to a folder of your needs